Senior Designer

 Rise does have the ability to create charts, but design options are limited.
 However, there’s an option for multiple charts to be used in one row.
 For this client, we created donut-shaped pie charts to display their content, placing each chart image into the four-column grid block.

 The key below each chart was created simply using Rise’s formatting options for text.
 How did we add the colored boxes in line with the key text below the charts?
-We simply added an “x” before the text, changed the text color of the “x” to be the same as a section in the pie chart, then changed the background color of the “x” to that same color.
+We simply added an “x” before the text, changed the text color of the “x” to be the same as a section in the pie chart, and then changed the background color of the “x” to that same color.

 The best part of a design like this is that it’s responsive.
 By placing each chart and key in its own column, it easily snaps into various layouts according to the user’s screen size for legibility and convenience.